looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 ### The built-in geometries

-All the built-in geometries (20 in total as of R89) are listed in the docs and come in two flavours, `Geometry`, and `BufferGeometry`.
-We will cover the difference between the two soon, but for now just remember this rule:
+All the built-in geometries (20 in total as of r90) are listed in the docs and come in two flavours, `Geometry`, and `BufferGeometry`.
+Remember again from Ch 1 that you will always be choosing the BufferGeometry version.

-{:.notice}
-Always use BufferGeometry

-The Geometry types are older and less efficient.
-They are kept around to prevent old applications and tutorials from breaking too badly.
-BufferGeometry is newer, cooler, faster and smell better, at the expense of being just a little bit harder to work with.

-These geometries range from the mundane:
+These built in geometries range from the mundane:

 * [BoxBufferGeometry](https://threejs.org/docs/#api/geometries/BoxBufferGeometry)
 * [PlaneBufferGeometry](https://threejs.org/docs/#api/geometries/PlaneBufferGeometry)